apache/druid/docs/operations/rule-configuration.md

 ## Load rules

-Load rules define how Druid assigns segments to [historical process tiers](./mixed-workloads.md#historical-tiering), and how many replicas of a segment exist in each tier.
+Load rules define how Druid assigns segments to [Historical process tiers](./mixed-workloads.md#historical-tiering), and how many replicas of a segment exist in each tier.

 If you have a single tier, Druid automatically names the tier `_default`.
 If you define an additional tier, you must define a load rule to specify which segments to load on that tier.
 Until you define a load rule, your new tier remains empty.